bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.81 - 17.07.2014 =
+* Update : We updated all functionality for Email Queue plugin.

 = V3.80 - 08.07.2014 =
 * Bugfix : The bug related to overwriting of the attachments with the same names was fixed.